colerichmond/DSC180B-Capstone/index.md

 2. Starting with drivers and then considering officers.
    - For example, if we consider white drivers (i.e, the first columns), looking at the row corresponding to Asian officers (i.e., the third row) tells us that white drivers are searched and cited by Asian officers more than white drivers are searched and cited by white officers.

 As can be seen in the chart above, our research found that preference-based discrimination is present in traffic stops and that police officers are more likely to search and arrest drivers outside their racial group.
 This research suggests that preference-based discrimination by police officers is not specific to a racial group; it is more widespread.
+However, due to the disproportionately high number of White police officers, minority drivers are more subject to such discrimination.

 ## Next Steps